-Shape your future START HERE > Census 2020
+Shape your future START HERE >

 - When making the device available, be clear that you are not an employee or representative of the Census Bureau. - To ensure that the public does not confuse you for a Census Bureau employee, do not use the Census Bureau's logo or other branding in any way when making devices available for response.
-You may use your logo. - You may, subject to the Census Bureau's brand guidelines, use the 2020 Census logo on certain outreach materials to promote the 2020 Census.
-You may not use it to imply that you represent the Census Bureau.
+You may use your logo.